lynnlangit/gcp-for-bioinformatics/5_Serverless_Compute_via_Functions/1_Use_Source_control_with_Git_for_code.md

 ### Other Things to Know
  - Serverless patterns are often used for workloads that have spikes in demand
  - Serverless autoscales (to your GCP account limits) by default
- - GAE (AppEngine) is a serverless service which can be used to host web sites
+ - GAE (AppEngine) is a serverless service which can be used to host web sites and support common programming language.
+Python example [here](https://cloud.google.com/appengine/docs/python/)

 ### How to learn more
  - Link to [choosing a serverless option](https://cloud.google.com/serverless-options/)